Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Experiment and Analysis

 \subsection{Qualitative Analysis}

-To rigorously assess the effectiveness of the proposed LPGen model in generating high-quality landscape paintings, we conduct a comprehensive comparative analysis against several benchmark methods, including Reference Only \cite{zhang2023adding}, Double ControlNet \cite{zhang2023adding}, and Lora \cite{hu2021lora}.
+To accurately and objectively assess the effectiveness of the proposed LPGen model in generating high-quality landscape paintings, we conduct a comprehensive comparative analysis against several current state-of-the-art methods, including Reference Only \cite{zhang2023adding}, Double ControlNet ~\cite{zhang2023adding}, and Lora ~\cite{hu2021lora}.

-The comparison experiment with other methods for generating landscape paintings is shown in Figure~\ref{fig:fig5_ComparisonResults}.
-In this figure, Figure 6a displays the constraint canny edge map, while Figure 6b shows the target ink-style reference image.
-Figure 6c presents the ink-style image generated by the Lora method.
-Here, the generated image exhibits noticeable noise and incorrect image information and is limited to Lora's inherent style, failing to replicate the reference image's style.
-Figure 6d illustrates the image produced by the Reference Only method.
-This image has a more precise contour structure but introduces redundant contours, lacks distinct style characteristics, and suffers from color inaccuracies.
-Figure 6e shows the ink-style image generated by the Double ControlNet method.
-Although the constraint contours are well-defined, the style characteristics of the reference image are not effectively learned.Finally, Figure 6f displays the images generated by LPGen.
+Figure~\ref{fig:fig5_ComparisonResults} (c) is generated by the Lora method.
+It has obvious noise and erroneous image information and cannot revert the style of the reference image.
+Compared with the Lora method, the image generated by the Reference Only method has a more accurate contour structure but introduces redundant contours, with indistinct style features and inaccurate colors, as shown in Figure~\ref{fig:fig5_ComparisonResults} (d).
+The advantage of the Double ControlNet method is that the generated landscape paiting contain clear structure , but cannot effectively learn the style features of the reference image, as shown in Figure~\ref{fig:fig5_ComparisonResults} (e).

-In summary, the proposed LPGen effectively addresses significant issues such as detail loss, poor style transfer, and blurred lines in generated images, resulting in high-quality landscape paintings.
-As illustrated in Figure~\ref{fig:fig5_ComparisonResults}, our model consistently outperforms other state-of-the-art methods.
-LPGen not only preserves the layout and content of the target photos but also successfully captures the essence of the ink wash style, thereby achieving superior overall quality and fidelity.
+Compared to other methods, the pros and cons of these methods are shown in Figure~\ref{fig:fig5_ComparisonResults}, which shows that the method proposed in this study was the best among all tested state-of-the-art methods.
+The proposed LPGen effectively addresses significant issues such as poor style transfer and blurred lines in generated images, resulting in high-quality landscape paintings.
+LPGen not only preserves the style and structure of the target photos but also successfully captures the essence of the ink wash style, thereby achieving superior overall quality and fidelity.